All information presented on the admissions web pages is for the entering year 2020.

 The MCAT is required for acceptance.

-- Latest you can take the MCAT: September in the year you submit your application
+- Latest you can take the MCAT: last September test date in the year you submit your application

 - Oldest MCAT considered: 4 years prior to the date you expect to matriculate.
-For students entering in Fall 2017, the oldest acceptable MCAT is 2013.
+For students entering in Fall 2020, the oldest acceptable MCAT is anytime in 2016.

-- If you take the MCAT multiple times: The highest eligible score will be considered.
+- If you take the MCAT multiple times: The highest eligible composite score will be considered.

-You must have earned a bachelor’s degree from an accredited college or university in the United States by July 15 of the year you will begin medical school.* Your degree may be in the discipline of your choice, as long as you have completed prerequisite coursework.
+You must have earned a bachelor’s degree from an accredited college or university in the United States or Canada by July 15 of the year you will begin medical school.
+Your degree may be in the discipline of your choice, as long as you have completed the prerequisite coursework.

-You’ll need to complete the following minimum course requirements with a grade of C or better by July 15 of the year you expect to begin classes.
-While prerequisites do not need to be completed when you apply, your acceptance is conditional, pending successful completion of requirements.
+You’ll need to complete the following minimum course requirements with a grade of C (any level of C) or better by July 15 of the year you expect to enroll in our medical school.
+While prerequisites do not need to be completed when you apply, acceptance is conditional, pending successful completion of the requirements.